RyanJulyan/rocket/02_discovery_and_planning_phase/01_discovery_workshop_template.md

       - Software limitations
       - system integration challenges
       - Security and compliance requirements
-   - Group discussion on technical feasibility of concepts
+   - Group discussion on the technical feasibility of concepts
    - Identifying potential technical risks and mitigation strategies

 #### 7. **Session 5: Data Considerations and Strategy**